peter88213/nvhelp-en/source/view_menu.rst

 **Hide child elements**

--  You can hide all tree elements except the main categories with **View
+With **View > Collapse all**,
-   > Collapse all**.
+you can hide all tree elements except the main categories.

 Show Book